-The Renaissance Foundation works specifically with three marginalised and hard-to-reach groups of 13 to 17-year-olds from Tower Hamlets which are young carers, young hospital patients (transitioning from child care to adult care), and disadvantaged school pupils at risk.
+The Renaissance Foundation works specifically with three marginalised and hard-to-reach groups of 13 to 19 year-olds from across London, which are young carers, young hospital patients (transitioning from child care to adult care), and disadvantaged school pupils at risk.
 Research has proven that these three groups suffer from significant educational, social and emotional challenges such as lower academic attainment, high unemployment rate, isolation, self-destructive behaviour and lack of self-esteem.

 All participants to the charity’s programme are referred by well-respected authorities.
 Renaissance Foundation gets regular nominations from local schools, London-based hospitals (including Chelsea Westminster Hospital and Great Ormond Street Hospital), and leading organisations supporting young carers.
 These high profile relationships are a mark of trust in the foundation’s ability to deliver positive change.